-An experimental jam that wins the taste test!
-This recipe is small, and fills only two 8 ounce jars.
-Scale it easily, enjoy it, and have fun.
+The winner of the taste test!
+This recipe is small batch and fills only two 8 ounce jars.
+Scale it using the instructions on your pectin packet, enjoy it, and have fun.
 It is easy to modify this recipe, so mix it up and perfect it for your own palate!

-- Chop the mango and rough chop it.
-Alternately, you can pulse it in a blender, but don’t puree it.
-Just break it down a bit, and pour it into a measuring cup.
+- Peel the mango and rough chop it or pulse it in a blender.
+Don’t puree it, just break it down a bit.
+Pour it into a measuring cup.

-- Add enough mashed strawberries to the measuring cup to bring it to 1 1/3 cups of fruit.
+- Add enough diced strawberries to the measuring cup to bring it to 1 1/3 cups of fruit.

-- Pour the fruit into a pot and turn on medium high heat.
+- Pour the combined fruit into a pot and put it over medium-high heat.

 - Gradually add pectin, stirring well to blend.

-- Once it is at a rolling boil, add 1 cup of sugar all at once and stir well to dissolve the sugar.
+- Once it is at a rolling boil, add 1 cup of sugar all at once and stir well to dissolve the sugar completely.

 - Allow it to return to a boil for one minute and then remove the pot from heat.

 - Stir well.
 Ladle into jars. leaving 1/4 inch headspace.
-Wipe the jar threads, add lid, put on ring and gently hand-tighten.
+Wipe the jar threads, add the lid, put on the ring and gently hand-tighten.

 - Process in a water bath for 10 minutes.